 - ~1/2 cup sweetener of choice i.e. maple syrup, agave, date paste or honey if not vegan (amount will vary with preferred sweetness)

 - ~1/4 cup almond milk or other non-dairy milk (slightly more if using dates)

 - Coconut Whipped Cream (for topping // optional // but recommended)

 Add all ingredients except coconut whip into a food processor and blend until creamy and smooth.
 Add more dairy-free milk to thin/help blend.
 Add more cocoa powder for a richer chocolate flavor.
 Add more sweetener of choice to enhance sweetness.

 Divide between 6 small serving glasses (as original recipe is written), cover with plastic wrap (pressing the plastic wrap down on the pudding to prevent a skin from forming) and chill for a few hours, or overnight.

 Before serving, top with coconut whipped cream and drizzle of salted peanut butter.

 Leftovers will keep in the fridge up to a few days, though best when fresh.

-*Nutrition information is a rough estimate for 1 of 6 servings with coconut whipped cream.
+*Nutrition information is a rough estimate calculated with coconut whipped cream.